Brendon4496/bdong-ers/README.md

 *Managers can do anything Users can do.
 No need for role checks on User functionalities.\**

-\**Managers cannot spoof reimbursements and submit them in other people's names as of the current implementation*
+\**Managers cannot spoof reimbursements and submit them in other people's names as of the current implementation.
+Makes sense to me at least?
+If this is considered bad, can be easily changed back.*

 **Users who are not logged in to the application can ONLY:**